Ada-Developers-Academy/core-unit-3/javascript-cont/destructuring.md

 ### !end-callout

-## Introduction
+## Goals

 In JavaScript we will work with objects regularly.
+We will take a look at strategies for accessing values of Objects and creating Objects that can help make our code a little cleaner and use the language to our best benefit.
+This lesson will explore examples and syntax for:
+- Destructuring Objects to access their properties and values
+- Creating JavaScript Objects using Object Shorthand Notation
+- Creating property names for Objects at run time using Computed Properties

+## Destructuring Objects

 At times we will want to work _directly_ with specific key-value pairs within a larger object.

 Let's look at the example below: